There are many benefits of meditation for loneliness.

 Meditation can help with many of these problems.
 The exercise we looked at above will reduce your reaction to the feeling of loneliness, and this can dramatically improve your health.

-By meditating on loneliness, the emotion, we can stop being affected by the feeling, and this will in turn help us to actually connect to other people.
+By meditating on loneliness, the emotion, we can stop being affected by the feeling, and this will, in turn, help us to connect to other people.

 As well as using the exercise above, we can also use meditations to stop being alone, to connect with people, make friends and to stop being alone in love.